Visas and immigration

 Overview of immigration in Portugal

-With a warm climate, good food, and high-quality services, Portugal is a popular place for relocating expats.
-In fact, just over 781,000 of its residents (PDF, in Portuguese) are foreign-born, accounting for almost 12% of the total population in 2022.
+With a warm climate, good food, and high-quality services, Portugal is a popular place for expats.
+In fact, just over 1 million of its residents (in Portuguese) are foreign-born, accounting for around 10% of the total population in 2024.

-According to Statistics Portugal (Instituto Nacional de Estatística – INE), most expats (42.4%) come from Portuguese-speaking countries, namely Brazil, Cape Verde, Angola, and Guinea-Bissau.
+According to the Agency for Integration, Migration and Asylum (Agência para a Integração, Migrações e Asilo – AIMA), most expats (48.4%) come from Portuguese-speaking countries (PDF in Portuguese), namely Brazil, Cape Verde, Angola, and Guinea-Bissau.
 Other countries of origin include:

 Official logo hanging atop a Portuguese embassy